chienleow/conversation-starter-frontend/Notes.md

 [ ] Create two buttons, one for submitting questions, one for game [ ] Create two forms, one for username, then one for questions

-[ ] When user (enter their username and questions in a form), I want to (post the data to the backend API) and then manipulate the DOM by (showing user their username and questions have been saved)
+[ ] When user (enter their username and questions in a form), I want to (post the data to the backend API) and then manipulate the DOM by (showing user their username has been saved)

+[ ] When user (enter their 1st question in a form), I want to (post the data to the backend API) and then manipulate the DOM by (showing user their question has been saved) and (append another form)

 [ ] When user (click on the "open a question" button), I want to (get questions from the backend API - select random question) and then manipulate the DOM by (appending the questions from backend API to the frontend HTML), so users can see the questions ONE at a time